jarkman/makevember-23-heat-staking/README.md

 As it melts, roll the soldering iron a bit to squish it down nicely into the countersink, should not need much force.

-Once it is set, peel of the Kapton, which can be reused.
+Once it is set, peel off the Kapton, which can be reused.

 # Geometries I’ve tried